cockroachdb/terraform-provider-cockroach/docs/data-sources/cluster.md

 - `internal_dns` (String) Internal DNS name of the cluster within the cloud provider's network.
 Used to connect to the cluster with PrivateLink or VPC peering.
 - `name` (String) Region code used by the cluster's cloud provider.
 - `node_count` (Number) Number of nodes in the region.
-Will always be 0 for shared clusters.
+Will always be 0 for serverless clusters.
-- `primary` (Boolean) Denotes whether this is the primary region in a shared cluster.
+- `primary` (Boolean) Denotes whether this is the primary region in a serverless cluster.
 Dedicated clusters don't have a primary region.
 - `sql_dns` (String) DNS name of the cluster's SQL interface.
 Used to connect to the cluster with IP allowlisting.
 - `ui_dns` (String) DNS name used when connecting to the DB Console for the cluster.